 We construct our teen programs in consultation with both youth and experts.
 These programs offer meaningful experiences that employ evidence-based approaches from service-learning to social and emotional education models.

 Durfee Family Scholarships

 Each year, the Volunteer Center awards scholarships to local graduating seniors.
 Recipients have demonstrated financial need and a commitment to academic endeavors, while simultaneously serving their communities and overcoming personal adversity.
 Funded by a generous endowment gift made by the late Ev Durfee, longtime Volunteer Center supporter and Board member, the Durfee Family Scholarship was established in 1988.
-The scholarships range from $1,000 to $5,000 and are provided directly to the recipients’ colleges to assist with the cost of classes, books, and other materials.
-The scholarship application is released each spring – sign up below to be notified.JOIN INTEREST LIST
+This year, five $2,000 scholarships will be awarded in June 2022.
+Funds are provided to assist with the cost of classes, books, and other materials.
+The scholarship application is now open to apply:

 To address the unique set of societal and mental health challenges faced by today’s youth, we launched Connect – a new five-week program.
 Connect is designed to help teens from 13-18 years of age in managing stress, building resilience, and enhancing social and emotional well-being.
 The program is led by licensed facilitator and therapist Macy Grim, M.S., LPCC, who engages with Connect groups in person or via Zoom.
 The teens’ caregivers are also engaged in the program, attending a one-time session at the outset and receiving regular email updates and discussion guides.
 Upon program completion, the Volunteer Center awards the teens with a certificate that can be cited on resumes or used for college applications.